Permafrost/TundraTN/SERVICES.md

 are other documents with the same document type, sender, receiver, and document ID.

+If the given document is unique (not a duplicate), it's unique key will be inserted into the `BizDocUniqueKeys` database table, to be used by future duplicate document checks.

+The calculated unique key will also be added as an attribute to the given document if a document attribute named `Unique Key` exists in Trading Networks, whether or not this document is considered a duplicate.

-This service is designed to be called as a custom document duplicate check service from Trading Networks, and is compatible with the the `WmTN/wm.tn.rec:DupCheckService` specification.
+This service can be called as a custom document duplicate check service from Trading Networks document types, as it is silently compatible with the `WmTN/wm.tn.rec:DupCheckService` specification.

+This service can also be called directly, when the result of using a document type duplicate check is not desirable.

 #### Inputs:

-* `bizdoc` is the Trading Networks document to be checked.
-Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
+* `$bizdoc` is the Trading Networks document to be checked.
+Only the `InternalID` of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.

 #### Outputs:

+* `$bizdoc` is the Trading Networks document that was checked.
-* `duplicate` is a boolean flag which when `true` indicates that the given document was considered a duplicate.
+* `$bizdoc.duplicate?` is a boolean flag which when `true` indicates that the given document was detected as a duplicate of another pre- existing document.
+* `$bizdoc.duplicate.key` is the unique key calculated for the given `$bizdoc` that was used to check for duplicate documents.
-* `message` is a message describing the result of the duplicate check suitable for logging.
+* `$bizdoc.duplicate.message` is a message describing the result of the duplicate check suitable for logging.
-* `bizdoc` is the Trading Networks document that was checked.
-* `bizdoc.duplicate` is returned when `duplicate` is `true`, and is the Trading Networks document that is the pre-existing duplicate of `bizdoc`.
+* `$bizdoc.duplicate` is returned when `duplicate` is `true`, and is the Trading Networks document that is the pre-existing duplicate of `$bizdoc`.

+---

+### tundra.tn.document.duplicate:key

+Calculates the unique key for the given document that can be used for duplicate detection.

+#### Inputs:

+* `$bizdoc` is the Trading Networks document to be checked.
+Only the `InternalID` of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
+* `$bizdoc.content` is an optional string, byte array, input stream, or `IData` document used to calculate the SHA-512 message digest.
+If an `IData` document is provided, it is first canonicalized by recursively sorting the keys in ascending lexicographic order and then serialized as minified JSON before calculating the message digest.
+If not specified, the `$bizdoc` default content part will be used.
+This input parameter is only used when `$bizdoc.duplicate.key.type` is specified as `content`.
+* `$bizdoc.duplicate.key.type` specifies the strategy for calculating the unique key:
+  * `content` will calculate the unique key as a concatenation of the document type, sender, receiver, and a SHA-512 message digest of the specified `$bizdoc.content`, or `$bizdoc` default content part if `$bizdoc.content` is not specified.
+This is the default strategy, and is also the strategy used by the service:
+    `TundraTN/tundra.tn.document.duplicate:content`.
+  * `identity` will calculate the unique key as a concatenation of the document type, sender, receiver, and document identity.
+This is the strategy used by the service:
+    `TundraTN/tundra.tn.document.duplicate:identity`.

+#### Outputs:

+* `$bizdoc` is the Trading Networks document that was checked.
+* `$bizdoc.content` is the content used to calculate the SHA-512 message digest.
+The content is returned in the same format as provided.
+This is important as when the content was provided as an input stream, it is necessarily consumed by the SHA-512 message digest calculation, and therefore a new input stream containing the same input content is returned for subsequent use by the caller.
+* `$bizdoc.duplicate.key` is the unique key calculated for the given `$bizdoc` that can be used to check for duplicate documents.

 ---